LavarExpl/SCALUMNIDB/README.md

 Project Overview: Alumni Network Database with Django, HTML, and CSS

  The Alumni Network Database project aims to create a robust platform that not only manages player information efficiently but also provides networking opportunities within the community.
 The use of Django ensures a secure and scalable backend, while HTML and CSS contribute to an engaging and visually appealing user interface.
 Future expansion plans include the integration of a communication forum to further enhance community engagement.

-Features:
+Features-
 Database Management:
     Utilized Django's ORM to create and manage a detailed database containing information about former and current players.
     Implemented Django models to define the structure of the database.